pommicket/mem/README.md

 down any further, enter `x` to start messing around.

 For the address, you can just press enter to use the default.
-Then, enter the value you want, and after a few seconds, the program should update accordingly.
-Unfortunately, you can only change the value modulo 256 (so you couldn't change it to something higher than 255).
+Then, enter the value you want (you can go higher than 255), and after a few seconds, the program should update accordingly.
 This isn't guaranteed to work, and there's a good chance it'll only half-work, but hey, it might!